tonypottera24/ZKOracle/README.md

 `function oracle_register(bool TEE, bool MPC) public`

-> Note:
-> * The address which sends this message all will become the owner of this oracle.
+* The address which sends this message will become the owner of this oracle.

 | name | type | detail |
 | :-- | :-- | :-- |